apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 > 1. In the Code window in the middle, locate the HTTPTargetConnection element's URL child element.

-> 1. Change the URL elements value so that it specifies https rather than http.
+> 1. Change the URL element's value so that it specifies `https` rather than `http`.

 > 1. Click Save.